dimaqq/catalogue-k8s-operator/charm/README.md

-# Landing Page
+# Service Catalogue

 ## Description

-The landing page is a charmed operator helping users to locate the user interfaces of charms it relates to.
+The service catalogue is a charmed operator helping users to locate the user interfaces of charms it relates to.

 ## Usage